mmayla/CONTCY/README.md

-# Contcy
+# CONTCY

-Contcy is a web search engine
+CONTCY is a web search engine

-This is the front-end of Contcy
+This is the front-end of CONTCY